 Masterpiece Stories

-This week’s masterpiece is Pilgrims Going to Church by George Henry Boughton (1833-1905).
-Even though Boughton grew up in America, he was born in England and spent most of his career working in England.
+Today’s Masterpiece Story is about Pilgrims Going to Church by George Henry Boughton (1833-1905).
+Even though Boughton grew up in America, he was born in England and spent most of his career working there.
 However, he became well known for painting scenes of early history of the American colonies.
 Pilgrims Going to Church is a great example of his style and subject matter.

-George Henry Boughton, Pilgrims Going to Church, 1867, New York Historical Society, New York, NY, USA.
+George Henry Boughton, Pilgrims Going to Church, 1867, New York Historical Society, New York City, NY, USA.

 Boughton gives us no indication of what these pilgrims going to church have to fear.
 It could be wild animals, unfriendly natives, or something else.
 From the direction in which the last two men are looking, it seems uncomfortably possible that the we, the viewers, have intruded on this scene and are the pilgrims’ cause for concern.
 This unsettling feeling made me have a difficult time pulling my eyes away from the painting.